shunhongzhang/pyasd/README.md

  If you still have problems, contact the author for help

-## To clean the package:
+## Clean installation
 ./clean

 this operation will remove:

-build and dists, which are generated upon compilation results in the examples/tests_basic directory, including dat/ovf files and figures
+build and dists, which are generated upon compilation

+results in the examples/tests_basic directory, including dat/ovf files and figures